Specification

 - Run query - Pass the input Data Slices into the Engine’s Execute Query operation

-- Hash resulting data - Obtain a stable Hash of the output Data Slice (see Data Hashing)
+- Hash resulting data and checkpoint - Obtain a stable Hash of the output Data Slice and Checkpoint (see Data Hashing and Checkpoint Hashing)

 - Prepare commit - Creates the next Metadata Block describing the output data